IMIQ - Intelligent Mobility Space in the Quarter

 Overview

 "IMIQ - Intelligenter Mobilitätsraum im Quartier" ("Intelligent Mobility Space in the Quarter") is a project by the IMR, which is located at the Science Port in Magdeburg.
-During its scheduled duration (2024-2028), the Science Port becomes a district of the future, where new solutions are conceived, technically tested, and socio-economically implemented in alignment with the citizens' needs.
+During its scheduled duration (2024-2028), the Science Port becomes a district of the future, where new, user-focused solutions are conceived, technically tested, and socio-economically implemented.

 More information can be found under The Project.